 Eliminate unnecessary words, and make intelligent use of keywords in your description.

-Don’t stuff it with keywords — make sure the end result is pleasant to read for a human being.
+Don’t stuff it with keywords — make sure the result is pleasant to read for a human being.

-The idea here is to create a compact permalink that tells search engines what your post contains in a glance, and helps you rank for a keyword you’d like to be known for.
+The idea here is to create a compact permalink that tells search engines what your post contains in a glance and helps you rank for a keyword you’d like to be known for.

 4. Maximize impact with targeted titles and descriptions

-When you share your posts and pages on Facebook, Google+ and LinkedIn, these services pick up a page title and description to go with the link you share.
+When you share your posts and pages on Facebook, Google+, and LinkedIn, these services pick up a page title and description to go with the link you share.

-And when your page turns up as a result in a search engine, the title and description are what people use to decide whether or not to click on your link.
-Page titles are also an important element for search engines.
+And when your page turns up as a result of a search engine, the title and description are what people use to decide whether or not to click on your link.
+Page titles are also an essential element for search engines.
 That makes the title and description some of the most important text on your page!
 To get better control over what appears in these results, use SEO optimization software like Scribe to edit the page title and description.